“Dare You to Move” by Switchfoot, Wednesday, July 5, 2023

 Twenty years ago, Switchfoot released their seminal, breakthrough album, The Beautiful Letdown.
 The Christian Rock band had recorded three records on veteran CCM singer-songwriter Charlie Peakcock's re:think records.
 Like Steve Taylor had planned for the likes of Chevelle and Sixpence None the Richer, Peacock had hoped to market the band outside of the Christian market.
 But just before Switchfoot released The Legend of Chin, their debut album, re:think was bought by one of the largest Christian labels of the time, Sparrow Records.
 Re:think still released Switchfoot's records, but distribution was almost exclusively in Christian retailers.

 I DARE YOU TO LIFT YOURSELF OFF THE FLOOR.
-While The Beautiful Letdown is Switchfoot's biggest record, the band's sophomore record New Way to Be Human and third record, Learning to Breathe, laid the groundwork for their success.
-The "noise pop" punk-pop adjacent sounds gained television spots on WB shows back when tons of nameless songs were blared emotionally-charged moments in young adult dramas.
-But the band's true success came in the least rock 'n' roll way possible, being featured in a tearful adaptation of a Nicholas Sparks novel, A Walk to Remember.
+While The Beautiful Letdown is Switchfoot's biggest record, the band's sophomore record New Way to Be Human, and third record, Learning to Breathe, laid the groundwork for their success.
+The "noise pop" punk-pop adjacent sounds gained television spots on WB shows back when tons of nameless songs were blared during emotionally charged moments in young adult dramas.
+But the band's true success came in the least rock 'n' roll way possible, being featured on the soundtrack to the film adaptation of a Nicholas Sparks novel, A Walk to Remember.
 The agent of the film's star, pop teen idol Mandy Moore, Jon Leshay, who also produced the film's soundtrack, heard Switchfoot and became bent on the band's inclusion in the film.
 Switchfoot had four songs on the soundtrack, including a duet with Moore, "Someday We'll Know."
 Moore also covered Switchfoot's "Only Hope."
 The 2002 film brought Switchfoot into pop stardom, and with Leshay as the band's new manager, they were set with the release of The Beautiful Letdown in 2003.
 Except success for their fourth album wasn't immediate.

 Comments